I would like to purchase 2-3 amazon puffers Russell

 Water Movement: Moderate

-The lively Green Tiger Barb makes a good community fish, especially with other fast moving fish.
-However they have been known to get a bit nippy, especially when kept singly or in very small groups.
-They have a tendency to nip the fins of slow moving and long-finned fishes, such as gouramis and angelfish.
-A singly kept fish will be highly aggressive.
+The lively Albino Tiger Barb makes a good community fish, especially when kept with other fast-moving fish.
+However, they have been known to get a bit nippy, especially when kept singly or in very small groups.
+They have a tendency to nip the fins of slow-moving and long-finned fishes, such as gouramis and angelfish, and kept singly, they will be highly aggressive.

 Groups of this fish will be hierarchal.
-It is a good idea to keep them in a school of at least six or seven to diffuse some of their aggressive tendencies.
-This can help to prevent bullying of other fish.
-In schools they bother each other instead of the other tank inhabitants.
+Keep them in a school of at least 6 or 7 to diffuse some of their aggressive tendencies and help prevent them from bullying other fish.
+In schools, they bother each other instead of other tank inhabitants.

-Temperament: Semi-aggressive - They are good community fish when kept in groups and when other tankmates are also fast moving fish.
-A singly kept fish will be highly aggressive.
+Temperament: Semi-aggressive - They are good community fish when kept in groups and with other fast-swimming tankmates.
+Kept singly, these fish will be highly aggressive.

-Same species - conspecifics: Yes - It is a good idea to get at least six or seven.
+Same species - conspecifics: Yes - They should be kept in a school of at least 6 or 7.

 Peaceful fish (): Monitor - Barbs are notorious for fin nipping.
 Fish that have long fins and/or runners, like gouramis and angelfish, should not be kept with this fish.

 Semi-Aggressive (): Monitor